joaoRVA/Automation-Python/README.md

 O objeto desse sistema é de automatizar uma tarefa que exite uma repetição, aumentando sua velocidade.

 English:
-This is a project of automation, the content in data table will be insert into fake website, made by Hashtag
+This is a project of automation, the content in data table will be insert into fake website, this process will be done automatically.